 People who sustain a spinal cord injury have their lives changed in a split second, without warning or a chance to prepare.
 Apart from huge physical challenges, they are suddenly faced with having to re-evaluate their lives, their identities and their place in the world.
 Discovering the Power in Me (DPM) is a unique workshop in that it specifically focuses on the emotional and mental ramifications of a spinal cord injury.

-The two-day workshop was developed by The Pacific Institute in Vancouver and is delivered in Queensland by the Spinal Injuries Association’s Peer Support Team (pictured left), each member of which has a spinal cord injury and is leading a positive, fulfilling life in the community.
+The two-day workshop was developed by The Pacific Institute in Vancouver and is delivered in Queensland by Spinal Injuries Australia’s Peer Support Team (pictured left), each member of which has a spinal cord injury and is leading a positive, fulfilling life in the community.
 Read more about the Team here.
 Based on applied cognitive psychology, DPM offers practical tools and techniques that participants can easily understand and apply to their own lives.

-The Spinal Injuries Association has run pilot workshops over the past 12 months, and we are very excited about the program.
+Spinal Injuries Australia has run pilot workshops over the past 12 months, and we are very excited about the program.
 We have already seen it change lives.
 Funding from nib foundation has enabled us to continue delivering the workshops for 12 months, at no cost to participants, to ensure that more people throughout Queensland can experience its life-changing effects.

 Download the Discovering the Power in Me brochure for more information.